thomaspink/ng-storyblok/README.md

 </p>
 <br><br>
 ## What is ng-storyblok
 This is the home of ng-storyblok, that brings full Storyblok integration in you Angular 2 App.
-It includes a sb-outlet Directive for rendering storyblok components on the fly as well as injectable Services for loading, caching data and serializing data as well as a high level SDK.
+It includes a Directive for rendering storyblok components on the fly as well as injectable Services for loading, caching data and serializing data as well as a high level SDK.

 ## Getting Started